cosmos/cosmos-sdk/docs/spec/nft/01_concepts.md

-  GetID() string                    // unique identifier of the NFT GetOwner() sdk.AccAddress         // gets owner account of the NFT SetOwner(address sdk.AccAddress)  // gets owner account of the NFT GetName() string                  // metadata field: name of the NFT GetDescription() string           // metadata field: description of the NFT GetImage() string                 // metadata field: image of the NFT GetTokenURI() string              // metadata field: URI to retrieve the of chain metadata of the NFT EditMetadata(name, description, image, tokenURI string) // edit metadata of the NFT String() string                   // string representation of the NFT object }
+  GetID() string                    // unique identifier of the NFT GetOwner() sdk.AccAddress         // gets owner account of the NFT SetOwner(address sdk.AccAddress)  // gets owner account of the NFT GetTokenURI() string              // metadata field: URI to retrieve the of chain metadata of the NFT EditMetadata(tokenURI string)     // edit metadata of the NFT String() string                   // string representation of the NFT object }
 ```